 Sommelier Craig welcomed guests with a glass of Pommery champagne and goodie bag before whisking them off on a tour around the restaurant to sample the many delights on offer.
 Our ‘behind the scenes’ team from marketing and reservations were on hand and enjoyed meeting guests that they’d had the pleasure of previously arranging bookings for.

-Upstairs in the bulthaup demonstration kitchen, Thermomix kept guests entertained with a rolling demonstration using their unique food processor – a favourite with L’Ortolan chefs and great for anyone with food allergies and intolerances.
-Cacao Barry brought their popular chocolate samples from around the world whilst Peter from James Gourmet Coffee gave visitors the chance to experience the change in coffee flavour as it progressed through the brewing process.
+Upstairs in the >bulthaup demonstration kitchen, Thermomix kept guests entertained with a rolling demonstration using their unique food processor – a favourite with L’Ortolan chefs and great for anyone with food allergies and intolerances.
+Brought their popular chocolate samples from around the world whilst Peter from James Gourmet Coffee gave visitors the chance to experience the change in coffee flavour as it progressed through the brewing process.

 Some of our guests couldn’t help but spot there wasn’t a Big Green Egg Bus lined up in the car park as originally planned.
 Earlier in the week we received the disappointing news that Big Green Egg and their Bus wouldn’t be able to come due to a fault with the engine.
 Fortunately the L’Ortolan chefs are big fans of the barbecue and own a couple of Big Green Eggs, so Head Chef Nick and his team cooked up mouth watering plates of amuse bouches, mini versions of some of Alan Murchison’s barbecued dishes from the recent Great British Menu on BBC Two.
 To wash them down, a variety of rose wines, both sparkling and still from Boutinot.
 We wish the Bus a speedy recovery and hope to welcome Big Green Egg back for an event during the summer.